niklasadams/PrecisionFitnessOCPM/README.md

 ```

 ## Usage
-To run the calculation of precision and fintess for the example of the corresponding paper, run
+To run the calculation of precision and fitness for the example of the corresponding paper, run
 ```bash
 python main.py
 ```